-Next, we apply metric MDS [30], [31] on our estimated RFID tag distances to obtain estimated coordinates for each individual RFID tag.
+Next, we apply metric MDS [31], [32] on our estimated RFID tag distances to obtain estimated coordinates for each individual RFID tag.
 Specifically, MDS is a method for visualizing data based on similarity or dissimilarity measurements, referred to as proximities.
 Given the proximity proxies of a set of points, MDS finds a geometrical representation of these points so that the pairwise distances match the proxy measurements as close as possible (see Figure 2b).

 We then normalize the estimated coordinates using MinMax scaling and receive coordinate values in the range of 0 and 1.
 To evaluate our results we translate the estimated and ground truth coordinates, such that the center of mass of both sets of coordinates are in the point of origin.
-However, as the solutions of MDS are invariant with respect to rotation we additionally apply Procrustes analysis [32] to determine the required rotation which minimizes the error to the ground truth.
-Finally, we apply the ground truth scaling factors on all coordinates, which allows us to calculate Mean Absolute Error (MAE) in Euclidean distance (see Figure 2c).
-For n tags, we calculate the MAE of the coordinates as follows:
+However, as the solutions of MDS are invariant with respect to rotation we additionally apply Procrustes analysis [33] to determine the required rotation which minimizes the error to the ground truth.
+Finally, we apply the ground truth scaling factors on all coordinates.